Everything You Need to Know About Traveling Through Newark Airport

 Dining in Newark Liberty Airport Terminal A

-Post-security in Terminal A, the A1 Rotunda has Ben & Jerry's and Boar’s Head (deli); the A2 Rotunda options include Earl of Sandwich and Villa Pizza, and the A3 Rotunda outlets include Java Moon Express and Philips Seafood.
+Post-security in Terminal A, the A1 Rotunda has Ben & Jerry's and Currito Cantina; the A2 Rotunda options include Earl of Sandwich and Auntie Anne's Pretzels; and the A3 Rotunda outlets include Ruby Tuesday and Phillips Seafood.

 Shopping in Newark Liberty Airport Terminal A

-Pre-security retail in Terminal A includes America! (with some New Jersey-themed souvenirs), Creative Kid Stuff, Hudson Booksellers, Touch of Color (clothing, accessories) and duty-free shops.
+Pre-security retail in Terminal A includes America! (with some New Jersey-themed souvenirs), Creative Kid Stuff, Hudson Booksellers, and duty-free shops.
 Post-security, there are newsstands and an InMotion Entertainment (Rotunda 1).
-SouveNEAR vending machines filled with hand-made gifts and art by New Jersey artists live in both pre and post-security areas.

-Pre-security food court options in Terminal B include the full-service Currito’s Burritos, Famous Famiglia, Subway and Wendy’s.
-Additional pre-security options include the Belgian Beer Café, the City Point Bar and the Garden State Diner (near the entrance to the B3 concourse).
+Pre-security food court options in Terminal B include Smashburger, Panda Express, Starbucks, and more.
+Additional pre-security options include the Belgian Beer Café and Budweiser Brewhouse.

 Shopping in Terminal B

-Pre-security, there are newsstands, a Duty-Free shop (Near B3 entrance), and America! (gifts).
-Post-security options include Duty-Free shops, newsstands, and a Lick candy stand in B3.
+Pre-security, there are newsstands, a duty-free shop, and America! (gifts).
+Post-security options include duty-free shops, newsstands, and a Lick candy stand.

 There are dozens of great choices for grab and go, fast casual, sit-down dining, and cocktails in United Airlines' three-concourse, 68-gate Terminal C. This guide includes some highlights, but we suggest a walk-through to consider all the options.

-Check-out is self-serve in the pre and post-security CIBO Express Gourmet Markets and in the central Global Bazaar.
+Check-out is self-serve in the pre- and post-security CIBO Express Gourmet Markets and in the central Global Bazaar.
 In restaurants and gate lounges, orders are taken via iPad and delivered by a server.
-Insider tip: Guests who scan their United Airlines boarding pass sometimes receive special offers or vouchers.
-And anyone who pays with a Chase United Mileage Plus credit cards gets 20 percent off their bills in the iPad-enhanced full-service Terminal C restaurants.

-Best bets for sit-down dining on C1 (Gates 70-99) are Abruzzo Italian Steakhouse, Surf (seafood rolls, fresh sushi, fried clams), Wanderlust Burger and Daily, which has a farm-to-terminal menu that does indeed change daily.
+Best bets for sit-down dining on C1 (Gates 70-99) are Abruzzo Italian Steakhouse, Surf, and Daily, which has a farm-to-terminal menu that does indeed change daily.

 Tucked behind Saison is United Airlines' invitation-only restaurant called Classified.
 If you get an invite, go.

-Oeneo Wine Bar (C1) has more than 60 world-class wines by the glass and the bottle.
-Proof Whiskey Bar (C2) carries more than 150 types of whiskeys.
-Caps Beer Garden (C3) stocks almost 50 different domestic and international brews.
-And there are more than 200 different tequilas at Tacquila (C3).
+Oeno Wine Bar has more than 60 world-class wines by the glass and the bottle.
+Proof Whiskey Bar carries more than 150 types of whiskeys.
+Caps Beer Garden stocks almost 50 different domestic and international brews.
+And there are more than 200 different tequilas at Tacquila.

-The eco-friendly D_parture Spa (C1; Gate 92) offers manicures and pedicures, chair and foot massages, shampoo and haircuts, facials and facial waxing.
+The eco-friendly D_parture Spa offers manicures and pedicures, chair and foot massages, shampoo and haircuts, and facials and facial waxing.

 CIBO Express Gourmet Markets (all concourses) stock unique gifts and gourmet food items.
-Other shopping options include Coach, Johnston & Murphy, L’Occitane, The Metropolitan Museum of Art, and The Miles Shop, where passengers can trade United Airlines frequent flyer miles for electronics, toys and other items or earn bonus points for dollars spent.
+Other shopping options include Coach, Johnston & Murphy, The Metropolitan Museum of Art, and The Miles Shop, where passengers can trade United Airlines frequent flyer miles for electronics, toys, and other items, or earn bonus points for dollars spent.

 United Airlines has multiple lounges at EWR.
 In addition to the United Club in Terminal A, there's a Polaris lounge in Terminal C with rainfall shower suites, workspaces, day beds, and a table-service dining area.
-There's also a full-service United Club by Gate C74 and pop-up lounges by Gates C93 and124.
+There's also a United Club by Gate C74 and Gate C93.

 Travel is possible between EWR and Newark or Manhattan by taxi, van, car, or ride-hailing services or on an express bus.
 A less expensive option is to hop on AirTrain Newark, which connects to NJ Transit and Amtrak stations.

-Parking at EWR ranges from $18 a day (economy lots) to $39 a day in the short-term lots.
+Parking at EWR ranges from $21 a day in economy lots to $44 a day in the short-term lots.